 Operations on the full stack can be challenging, because they require communication between all three roles.
 The lack of integration between the different layers of the stack can also introduce challenges.
 For example, the Kubernetes scheduler does not have visibility over the vCenter Server inventory and it cannot place pods intelligently.

-How Does vSphere IaaS control plane Help?
+How Does vSphere IaaS Control Plane Help?

-Figure 2.
-VMware vSphere with Tanzu
+Figure 2. vSphere IaaS Control Plane

 IaaS Platform stack with workloads is at the top, Virtual Environment stack is at the bottom.
 Two roles manage them, Developer and vSphere Admin.